serverless-components/aws-cloudformation/README.md

 ```

 Inputs can contain the following properties:

 - `stackName` **[required]**. the name of the stack
 - `template` **[required]**, the template to deploy, can also be a local path to the template, e.g. `./my-template.yml`
 - `bucket`, the deployment bucket where the template is stored before deployment.
-If not set a new bucket will be created.
+If not set, the template is sent on request and 52100 bytes size limit applies.
 - `capabilities`, possible values are `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`, and `CAPABILITY_AUTO_EXPAND`.
 - `enableTerminationProtection`, possible values are `true` and `false`.
 Default is `false`.
 - `rollbackConfiguration`, see [RollbackConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_RollbackConfiguration.html)
 - `role`, role arn for the role which CloudFormation assumes to create the stack.
+- `disableRollback`, possible values are `true` and `false`.
+Cannot be updated.

 See [Request Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html#API_CreateStack_RequestParameters) for more info about capabilities, enableTerminationProtection, and role.